 Two AIA Trust reports about digital practice risks have just been updated.
 The 2021 Guide to Cyber Liability Coverage by independent insurance expert, Insurance Buyers’ Council, Inc., will help you understand what you need to know about cyber liability coverage for your firm.
-The 2021 update of BIM Me Up, Scotty – Navigating Risk in Digital Practice, helps you to consider how you can manage potential BIM risks.
+The 2021 update of BIM Me Up, Scotty–Navigating Risk in Digital Practice, will help you to consider how you can manage potential BIM risks.

 Cyber Liability has become a hot topic due to high profile cyber attacks.
 These attacks can range from security breaches where sensitive information is stolen by a hacker or inadvertently disclosed, to business interruption from a hacker shutting down a network, to malware or ransomware holding a firm’s practice hostage until resolution.

 Increasing awareness has fueled demand for cyber liability insurance and the number of insurance carriers writing coverage has increased.
 Comparing policy forms to identify key coverage differences is important for the architect to make an educated decision.